jakub-zawislak/formex/README.md

 (like in [Symfony](https://symfony.com/doc/current/forms.html#creating-form-classes)).
 Formex will build changeset and additional Ecto queries (to get options for `<select>`) for itself.

 Formex also comes with helper functions for templating.
-For now it only supports Bootstrap.
+For now there is only a Bootstrap 3 template, but you can easily create your own templates.

 ## TL;DR